|

 Before you put your cornbread or hoecake batter in that skillet, grease it with a little solidified bacon fat.
 To make this mess-free, fold a paper towel in fourths and cover your index and middle finger with it.
 Dip your covered fingers into the bacon grease and wipe the inside of your skillet.
 Toss the paper towel away when done.

 Many cornbread recipes call for a tablespoon or so of melted bacon grease added to the batter for extra flavor.
-This makes such a big difference that it’s worth it to save your baking grease for cornbread alone!
-Click here for my recipe.
+This makes such a big difference that it’s worth saving your bacon grease for cornbread alone.
 You can also add it to biscuits and a homemade pie crust as well to make them extra flaky.

-Traditional we season beans in the South with a ham bone or bits of ham to add flavor.
+Traditionally we season beans in the South with a ham bone or bits of ham.
 If you find yourself without any of these, just add two or three tablespoons of bacon grease to the cooking water and they’ll taste just as good.
-Click here for my recipe.

-Whether they’re from the can, garden, or freezer, green beans taste just like Grandma’s when you add a tablespoon of bacon grease!
-Click here for my recipe.
+Whether they’re from the can, garden, or freezer, green beans taste just like Grandma’s when you add a tablespoon of bacon grease.
 Just about any type of vegetable can be made better with 1/2 to 1 tablespoon of bacon grease added while cooking.
-Try it with cabbage or I’ve even seen folks fry green tomatoes in it!
+Try it with cabbage or I’ve even seen folks fry green tomatoes in it.

 8. Fry eggs